 - Before you start preparing the potatoes, get your grill going so that it’s nice and hot when your packets are ready to go.

 - Slice the sweet potato in half once lengthwise.
 Turn each half so that it is cut side down, and slice 1/4 inch slices from the halves.
 If the potato is large, make two sweet potato packets.
-A good knife and cutting board is a must!
+A good knife and cutting board are a must!

 - Cut foil slices large enough to fan out the slices of half of one sweet potato with room to fold it into a packet.
 Spray the foil with cooking spray.